kubernetes/website/content/en/docs/concepts/policy/pod-security-policy.md

-The only other ProcMountType is `UnmaskedProcMount`, which bypasses the default masking behavior of the container runtime and ensures the newly created /proc the container stays in tact with no modifications.
+The only other ProcMountType is `UnmaskedProcMount`, which bypasses the default masking behavior of the container runtime and ensures the newly created /proc the container stays intact with no modifications.
 This is denoted as the string `Unmasked`.

 ### AppArmor